convox/docs/docs/reference/app-parameters.md

 Specifies the HTTP codes that healthy targets must use when responding to an HTTP health check.
 You can specify values between 200 and 499, and the default value is `200-399,401`.
 You can specify multiple values (for example, `200,202`) or a range of values (for example, `200-299`).

+### LoadBalancerGrpcSuccessCodes

+Specifies the GRPC codes that healthy targets must use when responding to an GRPC health check.
+You can specify values between 200 and 499, and the default value is \"12\".
+You can specify multiple values (for example, \"12,13\") or a range of values (for example, \"10-99\").

 ### LogRetention

 Set to the number of days you wish to retain logs for.
 The default for new applications is `7`.
 Setting the retention window to a high/unlimited value will affect the performance/reliability of `convox logs` over the long term.
 It is recommended to keep it at a smaller value and use [syslog](/deployment/syslogs) to export your logs for long-term archival and analysis.